Minimum vertex degree thresholds for tiling complete 3-partite 3-graphs: Introduction

 \begin{lemma}[Almost Tiling Lemma] Fix integers $1\le a\le b\le c$.
 For any $\r>0$ and $\a>0$, there exists an integer $n_0$ such that the following holds.
 Suppose $H$ is a $3$-graph of order $n>n_0$ with $\delta_1(H)\geq (\max\{1-(\frac {b+c}{a+b+c})^2,(\frac {a+b}{a+b+c})^2\}+\gamma)\binom n2$, then there exists a $K_{a,b,c}$-tiling covering all but at most $\a n$ vertices. \end{lemma}

-The absorbing method, initiated by R\"odl, Ruci\'nski and Szemer\'edi \cite{RRS06}, has been shown effective in finding spanning (hyper)graphs.
-Our absorbing lemma says that $H$ contains a small $K_{a,b,c}$-tiling that can \emph{absorb} any much smaller set of vertices of $H$ if the minimum vertex degree of $H$ exceeds those of the divisibility barriers.
+The absorbing method, initiated by R\"odl, Ruci\'nski and Szemer\'edi \cite{RRS06}, has been shown to be effective in finding spanning (hyper)graphs.
+Our absorbing lemma says that $H$ contains a small $K_{a,b,c}$-tiling that can \emph{absorb} any much smaller set of vertices of $H$ if the minimum vertex degree of $H$ exceeds those of the divisibility barriers and the covering barrier.

 \begin{lemma}[Absorbing Lemma] Fix integers $1\le a\le b\le c$.
 For any $\r> 0$, there exists $\alpha>0$ such that the following holds for sufficiently large $n$.
 Suppose $H$ is a $3$-graph on $n$ vertices such that